A Full List of All macOS Versions to Date

 This was followed by the use of the name OS X until 2015.
 Finally, the term we use today, macOS, was introduced with High Sierra in 2016.
 The format filtered through to software names for Apple’s ecosystem—including the iPhone (iOS), iPad (iPadOS), Apple TV (tvOS), etc.

 Let’s check out Mac’s operating systems in order below.
-If you like any of the older versions listed, you can download them on your Mac.
+If you want to downgrade your macOS versions, you can download them on your Mac.

 Mac OS X 10.0 (Cheetah)